-In recent years, “gas and dash”, robberies and other violent incidents at retail fuel outlets and convenience stores have resulted in worker deaths and serious injuries.
+In recent years, 'gas and dash', robberies and other violent incidents at retail fuel outlets and convenience stores have resulted in worker deaths and serious injuries.

-- pre-payment for fuel
+- require customers prepay for fuel

-- violence prevention plans
+- have violence prevention plans with industry specific components

-Pre-paying for fuel may include:
+Prepaying for fuel may include:

 - paying at the pump

 - preauthorizing a debit or credit card or leaving cash with the attendant before fueling

 - having an account at the fuel outlet (including fleet cards)